All the goodness of old-fashioned New England baked beans without the meat, this vegetarian baked beans recipe is a slow-cooker snap.

 I did a lot of research for this dish and learned that when it comes to baked beans, once you stray from the simple colonial version, the sky is pretty much the limit.
 I kept track of things as I added them on an erasable marker board.

-My baked bean recipe will, no doubt, undergo countless tweaks over the coming years, but for a first-timer, I think they came out pretty darn good.
+My vegetarian baked beans recipe will, no doubt, undergo countless tweaks over the coming years, but for a first-timer, I think they came out pretty darn good.

 I’d love to hear about your family baked bean recipe, so please feel free to share special techniques or ingredients in the comments section.
-I will be making these again and would love to try some of your tips!
+I will be making these vegetarian baked beans again and would love to try some of your tips!